Nothing says fall quite like the harvest bounty of apples and butternut squash coming together in this warming Apple Ginger and Butternut Squash Soup.

 - ½ cup heavy cream

-- 1 tbsp minced chives for garnish
+- 1 tablespoon minced chives for garnish

 - Heat the butter in a stock pot.
 Add the leeks and saute till they soften.
 Add the apples, butternut squash and ginger and let it cook on medium heat for 5 minutes.
 Give it a stir every once in a while.